miptleha/asp-scheduler/README.md

 Has simple architecture: one get handler (get week info) and one post handler (save week info).

-Data are stored in xml format in application subfolder (one file for each week).
+Data is stored in xml format in application subfolder (one file for each week).
 Require write permissions after publishing the application to IIS.